Frequently Asked Questions

 Can I include broken / dirty / large tags?

 The tags are going to be recycled, so bits of tag are fine.
-They don’t have to be spotless, but if you spilled your breakfast honey on them, please give them a rinse before you send them to us!
+Whilst tags don’t have to be spotless, please avoid sending sticky or very dirty tags or other sweepings, like bread crumbs and non-associated items (you would be surprised at some of the items that have been found!)
 We also take the large tags that come e.g. on bags of potatoes.

 Can I include bread ties?